-Top 5 3rd Quarter Trades of MA - GuruFocus.com
+Top 5 3rd Quarter Trades of Ma - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were MASSMUTUAL TRUST CO FSB/ADV’s top five trades of the quarter.
+According to GuruFocus data, these were Marcum Wealth, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, MASSMUTUAL TRUST CO FSB/ADV bought 6,795 shares of NAS:AVGO for a total holding of 15,459.
-The trade had a 0.14% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $510.87.
+During the quarter, Marcum Wealth, LLC bought 232,781 shares of ARCA:VWO for a total holding of 770,416.
+The trade had a 1.29% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $40.14.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 12.68 and a price-book ratio of 2.17.
+In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 11.00 and a price-book ratio of 1.69.

-During the quarter, MASSMUTUAL TRUST CO FSB/ADV bought 16,500 shares of ARCA:VO for a total holding of 362,973.
-The trade had a 0.14% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $208.25.
+Marcum Wealth, LLC reduced their investment in ARCA:SCHX by 139,244 shares.
+The trade had a 0.93% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $46.9.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 16.85 and a price-book ratio of 2.78.
+In terms of valuation, Vanguard Small Cap ETF has a price-earnings ratio of 12.81 and a price-book ratio of 2.20.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.